Wlenk/Novoline/README.md

 ## Credits
 Aidan - Providing the base jar for the remap\
+Hippo - Helping fix the jar since ASM is brown\n
 TEAM KHONSARI - Creating the mappings used for this project

 ## NOTE